quickshell-mirror/quickshell-docs/content/docs/configuration/intro.md

 The most common use of `Variants` in a shell is to create instances of a window (your bar) based on your monitor list (the data model).

-Variants will inject the properties in the data model directly into each new component's `modelData` property, which means we can easily pass each screen to its own component.
+Variants will inject the values in the data model into each new component's `modelData` property, which means we can easily pass each screen to its own component.
 (See [Window.screen](/docs/types/quickshell/qswindow/#prop.screen).)